The organizational dimension

 In order to obtain external certification, the AIMS audits are performed by mixed teams which include auditors from the Arkema group and auditors from a third party certification organization.
 AIMS audits are conducted every three years and follow-up audits every year.

-The target by 2020 is for 100% of the sites to have had an AIMS audit whithin the previous three years.
+The 2025 target is for 100% of the sites to have had an AIMS audit whithin the previous three years.

 Specialized safety audits

 Every year the Arkema group performs a multitude of audits outside the framework of AIMS :